osmlab/atlas-checks/docs/shardedchecks.md

 #### In Memory Atlas Type
 By default Sharded Checks uses a [Dynamic Atlas](https://github.com/osmlab/atlas/tree/dev/src/main/java/org/openstreetmap/atlas/geography/atlas/dynamic).
 It is also possible to use a [Multi Atlas](https://github.com/osmlab/atlas/tree/dev/src/main/java/org/openstreetmap/atlas/geography/atlas/multi) to load Atlas files.
 This can be done by setting the `multiAtlas` parameter to `true`.
 It has been found that a Multi Atlas is the more performant in non-distributed environments.

-#### Spark Storage
-By default Spark uses memory before disk when storing an RDD.
-In environments with large mounts of available memory this works well.
-In memory limited environments this can bog down when trying to process large data sets.
-In these scenarios it is more efficient to save everything directly to disk.
-This can be done by setting the `sparkStorageDiskOnly` to `true`.

 #### Shared Arguments
 The following are brief descriptions of the parameters that Sharded Atlas Checks shares with the normal job